MUNICIPALITY OF CINGOLI

-The name derives from the Latin Cingulum that means “rocky”, “terrace that sticks out the side of a mountain.”
+The name derives from the Latin Cingulum that means “rocky spur”.

-The old centre of Cingoli is a perfect combination of the warm colours of the façades with the austerity of stone Renaissance portals; there is a peculiar calm and timeless atmosphere, thanks to almost total closure of the centre to motor traffic and to the great scenic views.
+The old centre of Cingoli is a perfect combination of the warm colours of the façades and the austerity of stone Renaissance portals; there is a peculiar calm and timeless atmosphere, as most of the town centre is closed to traffic and thanks to the great scenic views.

 You leave the church and take Via del Podestà, with the 15th century Palazzo Conti overlooking the square with the same name.

-Continuing down the road, you can admire on the right the Church of San Filippo Neri with its Romanesque portal; it was built in Baroque style on the ruins of the old pieve of Santa Maria by Fathers of the Oratory of San Filippo Neri, who became the owners in 1664.
+Continuing down the road, you can admire on the right the Church of San Filippo Neri with its Romanesque portal; it was built in Baroque style on the ruins of the old pieve of Santa Maria.

 Coming back to Piazza Vittorio Emanuele II, on the right side of the cathedral there is via Foltrani with its beautiful Renaissance palaces that belonged to the noble families of Cingoli.

-A little further down, you’ll arrive on the wide square overlooked by the Church of San Domenico with the Monastery of Order of Preachers.
-On the high altar of the church there is a canvas depicting Our Lady of the Rosary and Saints from 1539, one of the most complex and beautiful work of arts by Venetian painter Lorenzo Lotto.
+A little further down, you’ll arrive on the wide square dominated by the Church of San Domenico.
+On the high altar of the church there is a canvas depicting Our Lady of the Rosary and Saints from 1539, one of the most complex and beautiful artworks by Venetian painter Lorenzo Lotto.